cloyne/docker-roombids/README.md

 Theme
 -----

 Most changes you will do by modifying theme.
 Simply modify necessary PHP or CSS files and this is it.
-Have in mind that sometimes it is better to create a placeholder in th template which can later on be filled through Wordpress web admin interface instead of hard-coding the code change you want.
+Have in mind that sometimes it is better to create a placeholder in the template which can later on be filled through Wordpress web admin interface instead of hard-coding the code change you want.